 Most of all, I was impressed by how many practical tips are crammed into 300+ pages, perfect for young cooks responsible for feeding themselves for the first time.
 Think provocative teaching tips, such as:

-5 Calorie-Cutting Techniques (white sauce not cream sauce, fresh salsa, 4 different pan sauces, spice rubs and oven frying)
+5 Calorie-Cutting Techniques – not "recipes," but techniques that just make sense: white sauce instead of cream sauce, fresh salsa, four different pan sauces, spice rubs and oven frying

-“4 Reasons to Spend More Time in the Kitchen Than in the Gym” (Update!
-Ha!
-My sister caught the typo but this first read, "Spend More Time in the Kitchen, THEN in the Gym."
-Apt, eh?)
+“4 Reasons to Spend More Time in the Kitchen Than in the Gym” – ha! my sister caught the typo but entirely by accident, my first live version of this column actually read, "Spend More Time in the Kitchen, THEN in the Gym." – pretty apt, eh?

-Salad Matrix – choose a lettuce, choose a protein, choose vegetables and fruits, choose add-ons like beans, choose a homemade dressing
+Salad Matrix – it's a great salad formula, choose a lettuce, choose a protein, choose vegetables and fruits, choose add-ons like beans and finally choose a homemade dressing

-The World’s Best Asian Condiments – kimchi, hoisin, curry paste, sriracha, fish sauce, rice wine vinegar and chili-garlic sauce
+The World’s Best Asian Condiments – these can really bump the flavor profile of a dish, think kimchi, hoisin (though the commercial bottles of hoisin contain a lot of sugar), curry paste, sriracha, fish sauce, rice wine vinegar and chili-garlic sauce

 So Cook This, Not That! is a real cookbook, and a teaching cookbook to boot.

 I also appreciate the credible premise: how to lose weight eating healthy food, no dieting required.
 Each recipe aims for about 350 calories.
 That’s more calories than most Kitchen Parade recipes but then again, the portion sizes are larger.
 More importantly, Cook This, Not That! compares its recipes not to home cooking but to similar restaurant recipes, both in calories and in cost.
 The comparisons are alone are an eye-popping education.